dandamanda/odin-recipes/README.md

-The First TOP Project in the foundations course to test HTML Knowledge.
-Builds a basic recipe website.
+The first project in The Odin Project, uses various basic HTML commands and git processes.